Skip to main content

 Photo by Innerbody Research

 Look way down at the bottom.
-Does it look like there’s more content below “Metabolism?”
-In fact, there is, and it happens to be the See All Products navigation link.
-That’s an important link, but it’s completely out of view on a 14-inch laptop screen.
-Our testers couldn’t even scroll down on the menu, so they had to zoom out to 80% on their browser just to access it.
+Does it look like there’s more content below “Scalp Care?”
+In fact, there is: it’s the See All Products navigation link.
+That’s an important link, yet it’s completely out of view on a 14in laptop screen.
+In our testing, we couldn’t even scroll down on the menu; we had to zoom out to 80% on the browser just to access it.

-The same can’t really be said about the Hers website.
+We can’t say the same about the Hers website.
 To explain, we’ll begin by showing you the front page:

 Hers Front Page